krfkeith/tart/trunk/doc/source/intro/declarations.rst

     return x2;
   }

-Note that even though :keyword:`let` declares an immutable value, it does not have to be a compile-time constant.
-What :keyword:`let` really means is "bind this name to this value in this scope".
+Note that even though :kw:`let` declares an immutable value, it does not have to be a compile-time constant.
+What :kw:`let` really means is "bind this name to this value in this scope".
 Once bound, the binding cannot be changed.
-(In fact, if you only use :keyword:`let` and never use :keyword:`var`, you are essentially doing pure functional programming.)
+(In fact, if you only use :kw:`let` and never use :kw:`var`, you are essentially doing pure functional programming.)

 Like many programming languages, you aren't allowed to put an assignment in a conditional expression::